PA Registration Real Estate Licensing Act

-- have completed 240 hours, 16 credits, of real estate instruction as prescribed by the Commission.
-Salesperson instruction does not qualify for broker licensure.
+- Have completed 240 hours, (16 credits) of real estate instruction as prescribed by the Commission, instruction for salesperson license does not qualify

-- Have been engaged as a licensed real estate salesperson for at least three years or have experience and/or education that the Commission considers equivalent.
-The Commission uses a "point System" as a guide for evaluating the experience of the applicant
+- Have engaged as a real estate salesperson for at least three years or have experience and/or education that the Commission considers equivalent.
+The Commission uses a point system as a guide for evaluation the experience of the applicant.

-- pass both portions of a written examination within three years of the date of the license application.
-Examinations consist of two portions: the national exam, which is general real estate information relating to the licenses practice, and the state exam, which covers the Act and the Commissions regulations and
+- Pass both portions of a written examination within three years of the date of the license application, the national exam and the state exam.

-- Submit a written application including the name and address under which the applicant will do business and recommendations attesting to the applicants reputation for honesty, trustworthiness and integrity
+- Submit a written application including the name and address under which the applicant will do business and recommendations attesting to the applicant's reputation for honestly, trustworthiness, integrity and competence.

 Broker of Record